Counties 1 Midlands West (North): 2022–23

+Participating teams & locations

 This was the first season following the RFU Adult Competition Review with the league adopting its new name of Counties 1 Midlands West (South).
 Departing were Crewe & Nantwich, Moseley Oak and Walsall all promoted to Regional 2 Midlands West.
-Also leaving were Leek, promoted to Regional 2 Midlands North.
+Also leaving was Leek, promoted to Regional 2 Midlands North.
 Joining were Edwardians, Shrewsbury, Telford Hornets and Luctonians 2XV.